Thomas Kaplan

 Thomas Scott Kaplan (born September 14, 1962) is a Franco-American businessman, philanthropist and art collector.
-He is the world's largest private collector of Rembrandt's works.
+He is the world's largest private collector of Rembrandt's works and among the world's leading investors in gold and silver.

 Kaplan is the chairman and chief investment officer of The Electrum Group LLC, a New York City-based investment, advisory and asset management firm with a focus on the natural resources sector.
-Since 2017, he has been the chairman of the International Alliance for the Protection of Heritage in Conflict Areas (ALIPH), a Geneva-based foundation established by France and the United Arab Emirates.
+From 2017 to 2023 he served as chairman of the International Alliance for the Protection of Heritage in Conflict Areas (ALIPH), a Geneva-based foundation established by France and the United Arab Emirates.

 Early life and education

 Born in New York City, Kaplan is the son of Lillian Jean Kaplan and Jason "Jay" Kaplan.
 He and his family are Jewish.

 In his youth, Kaplan developed a passion for wildlife conservation and for Rembrandt, which later inspired him to found the field conservation group Panthera and The Leiden Collection, the world's largest private grouping of works from the Dutch Golden Age.

 At Oxford University, Kaplan earned bachelor's, master's and doctoral degrees in history.
-Under the supervision of Sir Michael Howard, then Regius Professor of History, and Chichele Professor of War Robert O’Neill, he wrote his doctoral dissertation on the Malayan counterinsurgency and the manner in which commodities influence strategic planning.
+Under the supervision of Sir Michael Howard, then Regius Professor of History, and Chichele Professor of War Robert O'Neill, he wrote his doctoral dissertation on the Malayan counterinsurgency and the manner in which commodities influence strategic planning.
 While earning his Ph.D., Kaplan worked as an analyst covering Israeli companies publicly traded in the U.S. On a business trip, he met his future wife, Dafna Recanati (the daughter of Israeli investor Leon Recanati), who had attended the same Swiss boarding school as Kaplan, Institut Le Rosey.
 Her mother, artist Mira Recanati, introduced him to Israeli investor Avi Tiomkin, who hired him as a junior partner in 1991.
 Kaplan had impressed Tiomkin by correctly predicting Saddam Hussein's 1990 invasion of Kuwait several years before it took place.
 When Tiomkin decided to concentrate his investments solely in Israel in 1993, Kaplan moved on to pursue his own entrepreneurial ventures.

 Career

+Apex Silver

 Inspired by Marc Faber, who held that precious metals were insurance against the "monetary foolishness" of central governments, Kaplan focused on natural resources investing.
-In 1993, he founded Apex Silver Mines to capitalize on the improving supply/demand fundamentals of metals.
-While he was chairman and chief executive officer of Apex, his team discovered and financed the mining of the San Cristobal deposit in Bolivia.
-Kaplan retired from Apex Silver at the end of 2004.
+In 1993, with silver trading below $4 per ounce, he founded Apex Silver Mines to capitalize on the improving supply/demand fundamentals of the precious metal.
+While he was chairman and chief executive officer of Apex, his team, led by chief geologist Dr. Larry Buchanan discovered and financed the mining of San Cristobal in Bolivia, one of the largest zinc, lead and silver deposits in the world.
+Kaplan retired from Apex Silver at the end of 2004 to pursue exploration opportunities in platinum group metals and energy.